 Chronic resentment is a defensive mechanism for your ego or sense of self.
 If you are not true to yourself, and in today’s society, we are often pushed to conform, your level of resentment may arise.
-Truth, reason and information accuracy is then less valuable, and your thinking becomes distorted.
+Truth, reason and information accuracy are less valuable, and your thinking becomes distorted.

 Before this training begins, it is good to understand what happens in your body when your anger builds and becomes a chronic issue.
-Before feeling angry, you might experience disappointment or rejection, you may feel judged, be fearful or frustrated.
+Before feeling angry, you might experience disappointment or rejection; you may feel judged, fearful or frustrated.
 Any of these experiences can lead to anger.

 Your brain on anger.

-- The emotion called anger causes activation of your amygdala even before you become aware of your feelings.
+- Anger causes activation of your amygdala even before you become aware of your feelings.